Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 If the configuration option PSA_CRYPTO_STD_FUNCTIONS is enabled (default), these platform abstraction functions are just aliases to the corresponding standard C library functions.
 Otherwise, these platform abstraction functions have to be provided as part of the integration of the PSA cryptography library.

-More generally, if the configuration option PSA_CRYPTO_STD_FUNCTIONS is enabled the PSA cryptography library provides an implementation of most of the platform abstraction functions based on the functions of the standard C library (see include/psa/platform.h for more information).
+Finally, some platform abstraction functions are not just clones of standard C library functions, like psa_crypto_platform_entropy_nv_seed_read() for example, see include/psa/platform.h for more information.
+If the configuration option PSA_CRYPTO_STD_FUNCTIONS is enabled the PSA cryptography library provides an implementation of most of those functions based on functions of the standard C library though.

 ## Updating the main branch